-Notes for image alignment:
+Notes for image_alignment:

-- Clear buffers 5-9 (using the Clear Buffer above the thumbnails) before starting as buffers 5-9 are used for results - Check the extreme limits of a stack sequence to ensure the [xmin, ymin, xmax, ymax] values used to define the common part of all images are valid for all files.
+- Clear buffers 5-9 (using the Clear Buffer above the thumbnails) before starting as they are used for results maps

+- Check the extreme limits of a stack sequence to ensure the [xmin, ymin, xmax, ymax] values used to define the common part of all images are valid for all files.

-Warp - Image alignment using a polynomial 2-d transformation to align successive images to 4 or more fiducial points identified on the first image, by manually (position cursor and click) on the same fiducial points in each subsequent image.
-This can be useful when the sample distorts during a measurement due to e.g. radiation damage to an organic film the sample sits on (formvar).
+Warp - Image alignment using a polynomial 2-d transformation to align successive images to the 4 or more fiducial points identified on the first image, and on each subsequent image.
+This can be useful when the sample distorts during a measurement due to radiation damage.